gradle/gradle/design-docs/tooling-api-improvements.md

 ## Story: Expose the IDE output directories

 Add the appropriate properties to the IDEA and Eclipse models.

-## Story: Expose the project root directory

-Add a `projectDir` property to `GradleProject`

-### Test coverage

-- Verify that a decent error message is received when using a Gradle version that does not expose the project directory

 ## Story: Expose the Java language level